csc301-2023-fall/project-24-ontario-parks-T/readme-template.md

 	* For the administrator side, they have to get the administrator privilege first.
 Once they have the privilege, the web page will jump to administrator management which is called the location section, they can search/ add/edit/delete the audio and corresponding picture.
 If the outside season has been changed, the picture for the current season will be changed automatically.
 If the administrator does not want to change the picture, they can change it back in the adding section. if the manager does not want to edit the audio, they are considered as users.
 They could use all features as users.

  * How do you access it?
 For example: Are accounts pre-created or does a user register?
 Where do you start? etc.
- As a administrator:
+ To access as an administrator:
 	* If you don’t have an account, you have to sign up with some important information such as your email address ect.
 If anything is correct, you are on the administration side.
 You can do any operation mentioned above for the video.
-As a user:
+To access as a user:
 	* You don’t have to worry about too much, grab your smart device, scan the QR code, enjoy the audio.

- * Provide clear steps for using each feature described in the previous section.
+ * Clear steps for using each feature described in the previous section.
- * For the user side:
+ * For the visitors side:
 	* Scan the QR code, and play the audio.

 * For the administrator side: